upasadena/interactive-cyoa-tutorial/CONTRIBUTING.md

 ## Licence
-By submitting content to this repository, you hereby agree that your contributions will be made under the strong copyleft [AGPLv3 licence].
+By submitting content to this repository, you hereby agree that your contributions will be made under the [CC BY-SA 4.0][licence].
+If you are not aware of what that entails, please see [here][licence-details].

 ## Acknowledgements
 I may not have time or I may simply forget to credit or acknowledge everyone